Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

 The fit proceeds in several steps so that all background shapes are obtained directly from data, except for the peaking component.
 This technique relies on the assumption that in the signal-free region $5.40 < \MB < 5.55\GeV$ (upper sideband) there are only two contributions: prompt and non-prompt $\JPsi$ background (ignoring the small contribution from $\JPsi\Pgp$).
 To obtain the effective lifetime of the non-prompt $\JPsi$ background, the $ct$ distribution is fitted for events in the inclusive $\PB^+$ sample defined by $\ptb>5\GeV$ and $\ayb < 2.4$ that lie in the $\MB$ upper sideband region, allowing the resolution function parameters to vary freely.
-The resolution function is then fixed and the $\PB^+$ lifetime in the inclusive sample is obtained by fitting $ct$ and $\MB$ simultaneously.
+The resolution function is then fixed and the signal $\PB^+$ lifetime in the inclusive sample is obtained by fitting $ct$ and $\MB$ simultaneously.
 The result, $c\tau = 481\pm 22\,\mu$m (statistical uncertainty only), is in good agreement with the world-average value of $491\pm 9\,\mu$m~\cite{PDG2010}.
 With the effective lifetime for signal and non-prompt background fixed, the resolution function parameters are then determined separately in each bin of $\ptb$ and $\ayb$.
 Finally, with all $ct$ resolution and background lifetime parameters fixed, the signal and background yields are fitted in each bin, together with the parameters describing the shape of the prompt and non-prompt $\JPsi$ components in $\MB$.

-Several studies have verified the accuracy and robustness of the fit strategy.
-A set of $400$ pseudoexperiments was performed where signal and background events were generated randomly from the PDFs in each bin.
-No biases were observed on the yields, and the fit uncertainties were also seen to be estimated properly.
-Having established that the nominal fit procedure is free of inherent biases, other potential biases caused by residual correlations between $\MB$ and $ct$ were studied by mixing together fully simulated signal and background events to produce $100$ pseudoexperiments.
-Again, no significant evidence of bias in the signal yield was found.
-The observed deviations (a few percent) between fitted and generated yields are taken as the systematic uncertainty due to potential biases in the fit method.
+The accuracy and robustness of the fit strategy were checked with a set of $400$ pseudoexperiments where signal and background events were generated randomly from the PDFs in each bin.
+The fitted yields were unbiased and the uncertainties were estimated properly.
+The effects of correlations between $\MB$ and $ct$ were studied by mixing together fully simulated signal and background events to produce $100$ pseudoexperiments.
+No significant evidence of bias in the signal yield was found, and the observed deviations (a few percent) between fitted and generated yields are taken as the systematic uncertainty due to potential biases in the fit method.

 Table~\ref{tab:results} summarizes the fitted signal yield in each bin of $\ptb$ and $\ayb$, while Fig.~\ref{fig:fit} shows the fit projections for $\MB$ and $ct$ from the inclusive sample with $\ptb>5\GeV$ and $\ayb < 2.4$.
 The total number of signal events is $912\pm 47$, where the error is statistical only.